Call Now Request FREE consultation - 1866-758-4529

 Trucking Regulations Apply to Motor Carriers and Drivers

 There can be confusion with larger trucking companies, as they will have a mix of in-state and Interstate authorized equipment.
 It is up to the vehicle or asset manager and the dispatcher to discern which ones are used in various cargo-moving situations.
+Intrastate vs interstate makes a difference in some of the regulations that may apply to a driver.

 Ensuring that the correct loads go on the appropriately approved equipment becomes an issue for insurance.
 If an intrastate vehicle is used to cross state lines with Interstate products, there can be huge financial losses if an 18-wheeler accident occurs.

 The insurance carrier may refuse to pay any claims since that vehicle did not have the proper coverage to travel out of state.
+This could cause a financial disaster for the trucking company and the truck accident victims.

 The regulations and financial and administrative logistics of such companies are highly complex.
+Whether on an interstate highway or engaged in interstate commerce, the rules matter.

-Areas in Texas where many Big Rig Crashes Occur
+Areas in Texas Where Many Big Rig Crashes Occur

 Interstate 10 Truck Accidents